-Over the next few days, the highest Ozone (OZONE) will be in the Greenville-Spartanburg area.
+Over the next few days, the highest Ozone (OZONE) will be in the Charleston area.
 It is forecasted to be Good, meaning air quality is satisfactory, and air pollution poses little or no risk.

 | Range | 0 - 50 | 51 - 100 | 101 - 150 | 151 - 200 | 201 - 300 | 301 - 500 |